 The Context (or worker role) is King

-In 2020 … The document you need finds you.
+In 2020 the document you need finds you.
 ECM will evolve and minimally exist as we understand it today.
 The concept of ECM will have changed because it’s no longer about “content,” rather it’s “worker role” or “context” as the central planning aspect.
-ECM as we knew it in 2010, will have become more than content repositories, process, records and searching.
-Workers, and their business roles are the central aspect, with all processes and communication flows either inputs our outputs in context to these roles.
+ECM as we knew it in 2010, will have become more than content repositories, processes, records and searching.
+Workers and their business roles are the central aspects, with all processes and communication flow either inputs or outputs in context to these roles.
 Some examples are:

-- Inbound and outbound communication are expanded to include voice and text from any source (unified communications becomes table-stakes).
+Inbound and outbound communication is expanded to include voice and text from any source (unified communications becomes table-stakes).

-- Certain basic ECM problems have been “fixed” and no longer top priority ECM issues (retention, disposition, eDiscovery, search result quality).
+Certain basic ECM problems have been “fixed” and are no longer top priority ECM issues (retention, disposition, eDiscovery, search result quality).

 Institutional knowledge is managed as knowledge, not documents.